derrumbe/Ruse/README.md

  * adjustment (independently) of simplex noise and style transfer
  * onboard checking of facial classification (dependent on advancement of tensorflow lite, etc)
+ * Redesign of app from PoC to actual, you know, usability

 ## Meta